-Water Region: All - They will spend most time in the top and middle regions, particularly if there is open water or water current.
+Water Region: All - They will spend most of their time in the top and middle regions of the tank, particularly if there is open water or water current.

 This Zebrafish color morph makes a good community fish.
 It gets along well with others of its own kind and most other community species.
 They can be kept in groups as small as 3 individuals, but are happiest in a school of 5 or more.
 A pecking order may emerge in the school, but nothing will come of it.

-Select other tank mates with a similar in temperament that can keep up with the fast paced lifestyle of this fish.
-Zebra Danios have been known at times to harass other fish, and tankmates with a more laid back environment can become stressed.
-Also take care that its tank mates are unable to eat it.
+Select tankmates that are similar in temperament and can keep up with the fast-paced lifestyle of this fish.
+Zebra Danios have been known at times to harass other fish, and tankmates with a more laid-back demeanor can become stressed.
+Also, take care that this small danio's tankmates are unable to eat it.

 Same species - conspecifics: Yes - They are best kept in groups of 5 or more.